mustafadeel/auth0-ai-python/examples/authorization-for-rag/llama-index-examples/README.md

 #### Configure Okta FGA

-1. **Add the model**: Under Model Explorer update the model to contain the model below:
+1. **Add the model**

+   Under Model Explorer update the model to contain the model below:

    ```
    model